How To Make A Budget Successfully When You Dont Know Where To Start ( Easy Guide For Beginners)

 Here are a few essential principles to bear in mind when you start creating a budget.

-- Understand the difference between wants and needs
+- Figure out the difference between wants and needs

 - Your expenses should not be higher than your income